PBCore-AV-Metadata/pbcore-av-metadata.github.io/pages/xsd.md

 ---
-title: PBCore Mappings to Other Standards
+title: PBCore XML Schema
 layout: default
-permalink: /mappings.html
+permalink: /xsd.html
 ---

-Some mappings will live here
+This is where the information about external tools and integrations lives.